 Refugee children at a swimming lesson on the island of Lesbos on June 12, 2016.
 Photo: Fahrinisa Oswald

-The Global Migration Project offers several reporting fellows the opportunity to pursue stories on gender and migration, focusing on U.S. immigration law, border politics, international refugee policy, and more.
-The project is under the direction of Sarah Stillman, a writer for the New Yorker, and a MacArthur Fellow.
+The Global Migration Project offers reporting opportunities on gender and migration, focusing on U.S. immigration law, border politics, international refugee policy, and more.
+The project is under the direction of Sarah Stillman, a staff writer for the New Yorker, and a MacArthur Fellow.

 Teams of postgraduate fellows have reported on immigration and refugee issues in Europe, the Middle East, Central America and the United States.